ingo/ingo.github.io/_recipes/chicken_piccata.md

 category: Entrees
 description: A classic preparation for chicken, this lighter version saves you calories by adding the zip of white wine with a tiny bit of vinegar to finish, and getting the most of 1 tablespoon of butter by swirling it into the sauce at the end.
+This chicken piccata recipe is a healthier version of the classic.
+A small amount of butter is used, swirled in at the end for richness.
+White wine and a touch of vinegar provide bright flavor.
+The chicken cutlets cook up tender and juicy, napped in the lemony pan sauce.
+It captures the bright essence of piccata with fewer calories.
 image: chicken_piccata.jpg
 size: 4 servings
 source: http://www.foodnetwork.com/recipes/ree-drummond/chicken-piccata-with-buttery-lemon-noodles.html